ktomk/pipelines/doc/PIPELINES-CACHES.md

-So just in case your home directory is managed and will fill-up some remote storage towards its limits talk with your sysadmin before this happens and tell her/him about your needs upfront. disk space is relatively cheap these days but if managed, it is better to raise requirements earlier than later.
+So just in case your home directory is managed and will fill-up some remote storage towards its limits talk with your sysadmin before this happens and tell her/him about your needs upfront.
+Disk space is relatively cheap these days but if managed, it is better to raise requirements earlier than later.